nicolas-habak/Exogene-Services/README.md

-4.2 - Assign a candidate to a job order from job order view (from group or from the list of all candidates) 4.2.1 - Start steps process, ie. 1st interview, 2nd interview, phone interview, etc... (steps are custom named by user) 4.3 - Assign a job order to a candidate from the candidates view
+4.2 - Assign a candidate to a job order from job order view (from group or from the list of all candidates) 4.2.1 - Start steps process, ie. 1st interview, 2nd interview, phone interview, etc... (steps are custom named by user) 4.3 - Assign a job order to a candidate from the candidates view 5 - Add a notes to the candidate

 ```